 San Antonio, TX

-photographer, lolbrarian, contemporary art nonprofit administrative professional, archivist, theatre usher, reiki worker, tarot reader, sunscreen enthusiast
+photographer, librarian, contemporary art nonprofit administrative professional, archivist, theatre usher, reiki worker, tarot reader, sunscreen enthusiast

-BIOChris Castillo helps make art happen.
+BIOChris Castillo is a baby lamb.
 Born in San Antonio, Texas, Chris Castillo studied Journalism and Photography at San Antonio College before completing a BA in Photography and Art History & Criticism at the University of Texas at San Antonio.
 Castillo earned a Master of Library Science degree at Texas Woman's University.
 Currently a Teen Librarian for the San Antonio Public Library, Castillo has previously worked for Artpace and Bexar Bibliotech.
 Castillo is a founding member of the artist collective The Lullwood Group, which curated Second Saturday exhibitions monthly 2012 through 2017.
 Since 2008, Castillo has helped contribute to Fiesta Cornyation as a designer's assistant for the House of Uribe, designer Leora Uribe.
 Cornyation has contributed over $2M to HIV/AIDS charities and scholarships.
 Castillo serves on the Board of Directors for Spare Parts and the Spare Parts MINI ART MUSEUM.
 Castillo previously interned for Adriana Lara and Perros Negros in Mexico City.
 Castillo lives and works in San Antonio, Texas.

 Transamerica/n: Gender, Identity, Appearance Today celebrates the authentic, beautiful, and vulnerable voices of contemporary, North American artists who express their true selves through a broad gender spectrum.
 Some of the artists identify as LGBTQ+, and some do not.
 The art in Transamerica/n speaks to family, community, self-discovery, and ultimately identity.
 Artists’ experiences are highlighted as part of the McNay’s dual commitment to artistic excellence and community impact.